KlainStom/terminus/README.md

 # terminus
-Goal is to have a color coded terminal with tab complete and history.
+Goal is to have a color coded SSH terminal with tab complete and history.

-Maybe SSH remote connections, but that could be another extension too.